Mindwerks/wildmidi/README.md

 * Fix the roundtempo option which had been broken since its invention in 0.2.3.5 (WM_MO_ROUNDTEMPO: was 0xA000 instead of 0x2000.)
 * Fix cfg files without a newline at the end weren't parsed correctly.
-* Handle cfg files with mac line-endings.
+* Handle cfg files with Mac line-endings.
 * Refuse loading suspiciously long files.

 0.3.5